 After five rounds of this, Warburton’s temper got the best of him.
 In the sixth round, Bolster flopped and Warburton pursued him, landing several punches while the smaller man lay on the ground.
 Warburton was disqualified.
 The decision enraged the crowd, which expected to see at least a dozen rounds of fighting.

-By the time the crowds left Milford, the little village had been terrorized.
-A free-for-all fight had broken loose, tumbling its way through town.
+By the time the crowds left Milford, the toughs had terrorized the little village.
+A free-for-all fight broke loose, tumbling its way through town.
 The crowd smashed windows and destroyed fences.
 An impromptu match was finally arranged at the railroad tracks between a man from Connecticut and another from Rhode Island named Breeney and Arnold.

 “They fought up and down the enclosed track in the most disgusting and beastly manner, for a space of twenty minutes, chawing, biting and gouging each other without molestation or interference from the delighted crowd.
 Breeney had his upper lip and part of his nose eaten off and his head nearly kicked to pieces, and when our reporter left the depot at the Junction, Arnold was upon the platform of the signal station, lying unconscious and unheeded as any dog, bleaching in the sun, while three of the country police stood at a distance of about 20 feet calmly whittling sticks and debating whether they should or should not arrest the reporter who was present.”